On this episode of Molecular Moments, Dr. Jim McNally chats with DMPK Senior Director Dr. David Johnson, Ph.D., from BioAgilytix

-As a world-leading authority in the field of immunogenicity, BioAgilytix understands the complexities that must be addressed in Antidrug Antibodies (ADA) analysis, Neutralizing Antibody (NAb) assay development and validation, isotyping, and more.
-Our experts will help you determine the optimal method for immunogenicity assessment, and select the optimal analytical equipment platform to yield high quality data results.
+As a world-leading authority in the field of immunogenicity testing, BioAgilytix understands the complexities that must be addressed in Anti-Drug Antibodies analysis, Neutralizing Antibody (NAb) assay development and validation, isotyping, and more.
+Our experts will help you determine the optimal method for immunogenicity assessment, and select the optimal analytical equipment platform to yield high-quality data results.

 Immunogenicity is a significant concern for biologic drugs as it can affect both safety and efficacy.
 The consequences of product immunogenicity vary from no evidence of clinical effect to severe, life-threatening responses.
 Therefore the assessment of undesirable immunogenicity of therapeutic proteins and peptides is a key element in biological drug development.
 In the context of immune-mediated adverse effects of biological drugs, it is critical to understand the interplay of the adaptive and innate immune responses.

 In recent years, there has been growing consensus regarding the data needed to assess product immunogenicity.
-Understanding the incidence, kinetics and magnitude of anti-drug antibody (ADA), its neutralizing ability, cross-reactivity with endogenous molecules or other marketed biologic drugs, and the related clinical impact, may enhance clinical management of patients treated with biologic drugs.
+Understanding the incidence, kinetics and magnitude of Anti-Drug Antibodies, its neutralizing ability, cross-reactivity with endogenous molecules or other marketed biologic drugs, and the related clinical impact, may enhance clinical management of patients treated with biologic drugs.